 Expectation: Pump for micro preemie, then breastfeed when the baby is strong enough to take the breast.

 If your baby comes super early, you may want to try to pump so they can still take the breast later and still get breast milk early on.
 Even a small amount is OK and things don’t always work out in the end.
-Sometimes you will find that your supply drops dramatically by the time your baby is stable enough.
+Sometimes you will find that your milk supply drops dramatically by the time your baby is stable enough.
 If that happens and you can’t save it, switching to formula is completely OK.
+Many are campaigning that breast is best, however, a fed baby is always the goal here.

 Sometimes you’ll pump and have a fridge/freezer filled with milk but the doctors will switch due to weight gain issues.